TruddyTheDuddi/loquacious/README.md

 (Tho I still need to figure out how to link it to the hosting site so it updates automatically...)

 ## What will I be working on?
 First of all, I'm going to focus on the designs and layouts.
 That means, all of the content you'll be seeing is merely **placeholders** for now.
-So if you see some wacky text or interesting content, then there's no need to worry =^.w.^=
+So if you see some wacky text or interesting content, then there's no need to worry

 Here's a list of the pages, and the amount of progress or each of them:
 * Profile pages (52%)